 Learn more about cannabis legalization in Canada (Government of Canada Website)

-While cannabis is illegal at the federal level, many states have enacted various levels of legalization.
+While cannabis is illegal at the federal level in the USA, many states have enacted various levels of legalization.
 It is extremely rare for individual people to be targeted by federal law enforcement if they are legal in their own state, however IT IS POSSIBLE.

 Here are laws for home cannabis cultivation in the United States:

 Cannabis is Legal for Adults & Growing is Legal

 - Colorado – For adults who are at least 21 years old, there is no penalty in Colorado for persons who privately cultivate up to 6 marijuana plants, with no more than 3 being mature.
 Colorado also has medical marijuana laws that allow for home cultivation, but the plant restrictions are basically the same.
 Learn more.

 - Michigan – An adult may grow up to 12 marijuana plants at the adult’s residence for personal use.
 Plants must not be visible to public view.
 Learn more.

 - Nevada – Question 2 permits adults who are not participating in the state’s medical cannabis program to legally grow up to six marijuana plants, and to possess all of the harvest from those plants, if they reside 25 miles or more away from an operating marijuana retailer.
 No residence may have more than 12 plants at any one time.
 However, there doesn’t seem to be any sign that the Nevada government is taking that vote seriously.
 Medical cannabis patients in Nevada can cultivate up to 12 mature plants, though there are some limits if the patient resides within 25 miles of an operating dispensary.
 Learn more.

 - Oregon – There is no fine or penalty for the cultivation of up to 4 plants grown at home.
 Medical patients can grow up to six mature plants and 18 immature seedlings.
 Learn more.